sergioyepes21/chatbot-topic-generator/README.md

 The AWS SAM CLI locally deploys on Docker the required API Gateway and AWS Lambda so you can test.

-**Prerequisites**: You should have deployed the infrastructure at least once, so that the S3 Bucket and the AWS Kendra index exist when the Lambda code is executed.
+**⚠️ Prerequisites**:  You should have deployed the infrastructure at least once, so that the S3 Bucket and the AWS Kendra index exist when the Lambda code is executed.

 1. Install the [Docker Engine](https://docs.docker.com/engine/install/)
 2. Install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)